 Catering to food allergies and gluten-free diets

-Cordis met the challenge like champions.
-In addition to dairy and gluten-free, they also offer vegetarian, vegan, or halal high tea options and they do a special spread for kids.
+Cordis met the challenge like a champion.
+In addition to dairy and gluten-free, they also offer vegetarian, vegan, or halal high tea options, and they do a special spread for kids.
 They also can cater to those with coeliac disease.

 Our Cordis high tea in Auckland conclusion